natanielporto/back-end-node-express/README.md

 * [X] create user with email and password;
 * [X] once loged, the user may have access for data like: name, birthdate, role in the company, years in the company, admission date, projects that he/she took part in;
 * [X] entities of USERS, NAVERS and PROJECTS must have relations with each other;
-* [] MUST: be possible to see wich project a NAVER is assigned to and vice-versa, based on the users request;
+* [X] MUST: be possible to see wich project a NAVER is assigned to and vice-versa, based on the users request;

 ### What must be delivered:
 * [X] a RESTful API in Node.JS;
-* [] a proper documentation of how the API can be tested - Insomnia shall sufice;
+* [X] a proper documentation - all code is documented inside of it - Insomnia shall sufice - inside the folder 'Assets' I've included a file with all queries that I used and a Postgres dump file with the database used;

 ### Funcionalities:
 -- User